Forbidden City Pictures

 The Imperial Garden lies behind the Palace of Earthly Tranquility, on the central axis.
 The 12,000 square meter garden was a place for emperors and imperial concubines to relax in the Ming and Qing Dynasties.

-The Gate of Divine Power, another important gate in the Forbidden City, is the north gate for Summer Palace.
+The Gate of Divine Power is the north gate for Forbidden City.
 All the imperial concubines and royal family members went into the Forbidden City through this gate.
+It is now the north exit for visitors.

 The hall lying on the west side of the Palace of Heavenly Purity was built in 1537 and rebuilt during the reign of Emperor Yongzheng.
 It was used as the residence place for eight emperors since the time of Yongzheng.